Dark Social Content Strategy for 2024

 Final Thoughts

 The evolving nature of B2B purchasing behavior and the critical role that dark social plays in influencing these decisions.
 By adopting this approach, companies can not only maintain relevance but also build a sustainable competitive advantage.
 In today's digital and networked age, neglecting these invisible channels of influence is not just an oversight—it's a strategic misstep.
-Implementing a robust strategy that includes dark social content can create meaningful engagements that translate into business results, despite being challenging to measure traditionally.
+Implementing a robust strategy that includes dark social content for b2b can create meaningful engagements that translate into business results, despite being challenging to measure traditionally.

 How can a CMO contribute well in B2B tech companies?